 Health score ≠ stock price.
 This rates the quality of Empire Petroleum's business: profitability, growth, balance sheet strength.
 It doesn't tell you whether the stock is a good buy at today's price.
 Not financial advice.
 Use it alongside valuation analysis and your own research.

-Empire Petroleum passes 3 of 9 financial strength tests.
-1 of 4 profitability signals pass, 1 of 3 leverage/liquidity signals pass, both operating efficiency signals pass.
+Empire Petroleum passes 2 of 7 computable financial strength tests (2 of the nine could not be computed from available data).
+1 of 4 profitability signals pass, no leverage/liquidity signals pass (rising debt, declining liquidity, or share dilution), both operating efficiency signals pass.

 For every $1 of reported earnings, Empire Petroleum generates $0.05 in operating cash flow (-$3.9M OCF vs -$72.1M net income).
 This low ratio suggests earnings are primarily driven by accounting accruals rather than cash generation, which may not be sustainable.